CI-Duncan/Project_Final/README.md

 ![AmIResponsive](static/readme/images/air_cms.png)

 ## A Care Notes Management System primarily for carers.
-### CMS manages notes about clients that have been assigned to carers.
-Allowing access for review and update in situ.
+CMS manages notes about clients that have been assigned to carers.
+Allowing access for review and update in situ while maintaining medical data security.

-The website allows registered users to create blog posts (journal entries) and a profile with their bio and a photo.
-Users who are not registered are free to browse the posts.
-To make it easy to find content for you, users can filter blog posts by author or country.

 # **[Link to Live Site](https://client-management-system-8d776b4f8b61.herokuapp.com/cms/)**

-*This a the final FullStack Bootcamp (Berks) project for the Code Institue.*
+*This a final FullStack Bootcamp (Berks) project for the Code Institue.*

 **Built by Duncan Thow**